 Leslie Kuo decodes some of the funky signage on and around Karl Marx Allee…

 Buchstaben!
 Letters!
-The heart of former East Berlin, the area surrounding Karl-Marx-Allee, is a wonderful place to encounter them.
-Not only can you meet retired letters from A to Z at the newly-located Buchstabenmuseum, a closer look around the streets and storefronts will also reveal living lettering specimens, from vintage neon to hand-written signs.
+The heart of former East Berlin, the area surrounding Karl-Marx-Allee, is a wonderful place to encounter them; a close look around the streets and storefronts will also reveal living lettering specimens, from vintage neon to hand-written signs.

 Karl-Marx-Allee itself, East Berlin’s first major building project and a showpiece of Socialist architecture, holds a number of treasures.
 Because much of this imposing boulevard is a registered historic landmark, special policies protect its signage.

 As the owner of this Fleischerei (butcher’s shop) explained to me, official approval is required to make any changes or repairs to original East German-made signs, with their delicate mouth-blown neon tubes.
 So he’ll have to do quite a bit of paperwork before he can fix that dangling “e” on this beautiful script lettering.

 Much of the boulevard’s historic lettering has been replaced as different businesses moved in —when Zierfische, an aquarium store, became a music shop, the Buchstaben Museum acquired the original sign and neon fish.
 But some new businesses coexist with the neon they’ve inherited.